TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.6.1 =
+Fixed a bug which caused the FAQ Group descriptions to output incorrectly when using the accordion style

 = 1.6.0 =
 * Prepared the plugin for [translations](https://make.wordpress.org/plugins/2015/09/01/plugin-translations-on-wordpress-org/) (yay!)
 * Anchor links to group headers are now supported.
 The format is `faq-group-slug` -- aka mysite.com/faq/#faq-group-slug